AsydSolutions/ASYD/views/help.md

     reboot [if <condition>]

 The "noparse" optional parameter indicates if ASYD should or should not parse the config file/directory

+**Note about "def.sudo":** this definition file will be executed instead of the normal "def" file in case the user executing on the remote machine is not root and this file is present.
+This is specially useful on Ubuntu machines which doesn't use the root user.
+For the machines which user is "root", the standard "def" file will be executed regardless.
+If the file is not present, the standard "def" file will be executed also for non-root users.

 **Configuration files:**